-Note (June 16, 2020): This FAQ was prepared in Fall 2018 and is currently being updated to reflect the contemporary state of our union.
+Note (October 3, 2020): This FAQ is currently being updated to reflect the contemporary state of our union.
+Answers to additional questions, especially regarding issues like dues and COVID-19, can be found on a temporary Union FAQ Google doc.
 Thank you for your patience, and please email firstname.lastname@example.org with any questions!

 - Who runs the union?